hasura/graphql-engine/docs/graphql/manual/schema/views.rst

 Views are ideal solutions for retrieving some derived data based on some custom business logic.
 If your custom logic requires any user input, you should use :ref:`custom SQL functions <custom_sql_functions>` instead.

-Views can be used to fetch derived data such as aggregate, group by, etc. in queries.

 Let's see a few example use cases for views:

 Example: Group by and then aggregate